-Fishbone Alley is in fact, just that.
-An alley.
-But if you look closer you see that it’s an art gallery, a community space, a concert venue, a dining hall…and so much more.
+Fishbone Alley is in fact, just that — an alley.
+But if you look closer, you see that it’s an art gallery, a community space, a concert venue, a dining hall, a hidden gem, and so much more.

 When you visit, check their Facebook page for events.
 You’ll often find live music, community tours, festivals and more posted there.

 Another awesome feature?
 The to-go cup ordinance!
 You are free to grab a drink from one of the bars or restaurants and linger a little longer as you enjoy the vibe here.